bluehalo/fhir-app-starter/README.md

 5. Launch from Cerner's Code Sandbox

     On [Cerner's Code Sandbox](https://code.cerner.com/developer/smart-on-fhir/apps), click into your application.
 Select Begin Testing.
 Select a Patient, and Select Launch.
 After launching you may be redirected to a login page.
 Use username **portal** and password **portal**.
-If you configured things correctly, you should see your application has been launched properly.
+If you configured things correctly, you should see that your application has been launched properly.

     ![Success](./docs/Success.png)